 Often, great ideas on the direction the company should take come from the employees.
 Use some apps to make whiteboarding or ideating easy for some impromptu sessions in which the employees get to bring some fresh ideas to the table.

-Make sure to set up a space and time for this to happen occasionally so employees can feel like they are a vital piece of the company puzzle.
+Make sure to set up space and time for this to happen occasionally so employees can feel like they are a vital piece of the company puzzle.

-Bring them home The last idea is to set up a day or week once a year when all the employees can meet face to face.
+The last idea is to set up a day or week once a year when all the employees can meet face to face.
 A company picnic is a great way to do this.